A Guide to Responsive Website Design

 With the release of the iPad Mini earlier this month and a flood of competing products, each attempting to fit more technology into smaller and smaller devices, chances are very good that your next buyer’s first impression of your brand may be smaller than you think.
 It’s likely to be on a mobile device that is a fraction of the size of the screen your website was originally designed for.

 Have you looked at your website on your Smartphone or tablet recently?

-If the challenge of keeping your website updated to accommodate every gadget-du-jour seems expensive and overwhelming, there is good news.
+If the challenge of keeping your home builder website design updated to accommodate every gadget-du-jour seems expensive and overwhelming, there is good news.
 It’s responsive website design.

 What is Responsive Website Design?